Veterans' Learning Collaborative

 A college success course designed to help veterans transition from military to college life.
 The class focuses on the strengths of the veteran, not their weaknesses.
 This class integrates personal and professional growth and will assist you in developing career and educational goals while giving you college survival skills.
 Instructor: Dr. Harold "Doc" Martin (a combat Infantry veteran).

-A prerequisite for English 1A.
 Course offers veterans an opportunity to develop their writing and critical thinking skills.

 Anthro 1 & 1L - Can be used to satisfy the Biological Sciences GE requirement or the Social Science requirement for transfer and AA/AS.